 Students are not permitted to bring animals to campus.
-The policy can be found in hard copy in Human Resources (room 106) and UCSF PD (UC Hastings Garage).
 Service dogs used by individuals with disabilities are not regulated by this policy.
-Emotional support animals for students residing in The Tower are not regulated by this policy.
-Students should refer to The Tower Lease Agreement for information regarding assistance or emotional support animals in The Tower.
+Students residing in the Academe at 198 are also not regulated by this policy, residents should refer to the Academe at 198 License Agreement and Pet Agreement for additional information.
 Faculty and staff members are allowed to bring their dogs to campus from time to time, subject to restrictions that are explained in the policy.